 The story (suitably anonymized): User requirements resulted in a new feature added to a busy application.
 Call it Widget 16.
 Widget 16 was complex enough that the database side of the widget put a measurable load on the server.
 That alone wouldn't have been a problem, but Widget 16 turned out to be a useful widget.
 So useful in fact, that users clicked on Widget 16 far more often have anticipated.
 Complex query + lots of clicks = load problem.
 How big was the load problem?
 In this case, the cost of the query (in CPU seconds, logical reads, etc.) and the number of times the query was executed were both relevant.
-After measuring the per-widget load on the server and multiplying by the number of widget clicks per second, we figured that widget cost at least a quarter million dollars per year in hardware and database license costs.
+After measuring the per-widget load on the server and multiplying by the number of widget clicks per second, we figured that widget costs at least a quarter million dollars per year in hardware and database license costs.
 Especially database licensing costs.

 That was an interesting number.